pfsense/docs/source/development/system-patches.rst

 Installing the package
 ----------------------

-As with any other pfSense package, it's available via the package repository.
+As with any other pfSense® package, it's available via the package repository.

 - Navigate to **System > Packages**, **Available Packages** tab